-- 2.1 Our Corporate Strategy, attached at Appendix A, sets out the strategic direction of the Council for the period 2015-2019, providing a focus to ensure that the services we deliver meets the needs of our communities.
-The 2015-2019 Strategy has a four-year scope, but is reviewed annually to ensure that it continues to reflect the changes to our priorities that occur over time.
-Following the local elections taking place in May 2019 we will develop a new Strategy, which will have a four year life span covering 2019-2023 - 2.2 Following the LGA Peer Challenge in 2017 we developed an Action Plan which included a mini review of the Corporate Strategy prior to the development of a new Strategy following the May 2019 elections. - 2.3 The Strategy contains: - Five corporate priorities to address issues that matter most to the borough.
-Our priorities are deliberately limited to focus our attention over the lifespan of the strategy. - Each priority has a number of objectives things that will help us achieve our priorities. - Objectives are supported by key actions the things we will do to achieve our objectives. - Key measures of success are also outlined, which should allow progress towards the achievement of the priority and objective to be monitored. - 2.4 Actions and measures of success should be developed in detail in service plans, which we will ensure are robust and SMART (Specific, Measurable, Achievable, Realistic and Time-based).
-Service plans should detail how each service will plan to deliver the key actions. - 2.5 Performance against our priorities should be regularly published, in accordance with good practice, on our web site.
-Performance is also reported to our citizens in Ribble Valley News.
+- 1.1 To put forward recommended next steps in the development of the Council's Corporate Strategy for 2019-2023. - 1.2 Relevance to the Council's ambitions and priorities: - Community Objectives The Council's Corporate Strategy's purpose is to set - Corporate Priorities out the Council's vision and priorities, to outline how we propose to deliver them and how progress will be - Other Considerations measured. - 2 BACKGROUND - 2.1 The Council's Corporate Strategy document sets out the strategic direction of the Council, providing a focus to ensure that the services we deliver meet the needs of our communities. - 2.2 The 2015-2019 Strategy (attached for information at Appendix A) had a four-year scope, and was reviewed annually to ensure that it continued to reflect the changes to our priorities that occurred over time. - 2.3 The strategy is now due a complete review following the local elections which took place in May 2019.
+We will develop a new strategy, which will again have a four year life span covering 2019-2023. - 2.4 The strategy should contain: - High level corporate priorities to address issues that matter most to the borough.
+The priorities should be deliberately limited to focus our attention over the lifespan of the strategy. - Each priority should have a number of supporting objectives things that will help us achieve the priorities. - The objectives should be supported by key actions the things we will do to achieve the objectives. - Key measures of success should also be outlined, which should allow progress towards the achievement of the priority and objective to be monitored. - 2.5 Actions and measures of success should be developed in detail in service plans, and should be robust and SMART (Specific, Measurable, Achievable, Realistic and Timebased).
+Service plans should detail how each service will plan to deliver the key actions. - 2.6 Performance against our priorities should be regularly published, in accordance with good practice, on our web site.
+Performance should also be reported to our citizens in Ribble Valley News.